chainguard-dev/advisory-schema/README.md

 ## Releases

 This repository is configured to create releases using the [`git-tag` Chainguard GitHub Action](https://github.com/chainguard-dev/actions/tree/main/git-tag).
-Releases are currently triggered manually.
+Releases are triggered **only if changes have been made**, under the following conditions:

+- **Scheduled**: every Tuesday at 00:00 UTC, triggering a patch version release.
+- **Manual**: at any time via the [Release Workflow](https://github.com/chainguard-dev/advisory-schema/actions/workflows/release.yaml).

 ## Contribution Policy